 Schools have a statutory duty under Section 11 of the Children's Act 2004 and revised guidance (2007) to make arrangements to safeguard and promote the welfare of children.
-Independent Schools have an equivalent duty through Section 157 of the Education Act (2002) and the Education (Independent School Standards) Regulations 2014 and must have regard to the statutory guidance, Keeping Children Safe in Education, DfE (Sept 2018).
+Independent Schools have an equivalent duty through Section 157 of the Education Act (2002) and the Education (Independent School Standards) Regulations 2014 and must have regard to the statutory guidance, Keeping Children Safe in Education, DfE (Sept 2019).

-Norwich Steiner School accepts and adheres to the principles outlined in this guidance, which we have used, alongside and we have used DfE guidance "What to do if you're worried a child is being abused" (March 2015) and statutory guidance "Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children" (July 2018), to help formulate this policy.
-The school's safeguarding procedures are consistent with local and national procedures, including interagency safeguarding procedures set up by Norfolk Local Safeguarding Children Board (LSCB), which can be found at: www.norfolklscb.org/.
+Norwich Steiner School accepts and adheres to the principles outlined in this guidance, which we have used, alongside DfE guidance "What to do if you're worried a child is being abused" (March 2015) and statutory guidance "Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children" (July 2018), to help formulate this policy.
+The school's safeguarding procedures are consistent with local and national procedures, including inter-agency safeguarding procedures set up by Norfolk Local Safeguarding Children Board (LSCB), which can be found at: www.norfolklscb.org/.

 This policy outlines the procedures for identifying and acting on concerns about the children in our care.
-The school has separate policies covering self-harm eating disorders, preventing radicalisation, antibullying, equality, physical handling, safer recruitment, behavior, attendance, mobile phone and device use, internet safety and staff conduct).
+The school has separate policies covering self-harm, suicidal behavior, preventing radicalisation, anti-bullying, equality, physical handling, safer recruitment, behavior, attendance, mobile phone and device use, internet safety and staff conduct.

-A copy of this policy is made available to parents of pupils on the school website and a paper copy is kept in the policy and guidelines folder in the school office and is available on request.
+A copy of this policy is made available to parents of pupils on the school website and a paper copy is kept in the policy and guidelines folder in the school office and displayed on the school noticeboard, and copies are available on request.